 Additional AP Exam Opportunities

 There are more than 30 AP courses offered each year and anyone can write an AP exam without having taken the specific course.
-While CDS offers only six AP courses, occasionally our students will pursue preparing for an AP exam on their own in Spanish, English or the Social Sciences.
-CDS faculty are available to help make these arrangements.
+While CDS offers only seven AP courses, occasionally our students will pursue preparing for an AP exam on their own in Spanish or the Social Sciences.
+CDS faculty are available to support students taking a variety of AP Exams individually (Calculus BC, Physics, French, etc.) and help make these arrangements.

 For more information on AP, visit https://apstudents.collegeboard.org/